wrey75/WaveCleaner/README.md

 working on Windows and it is a shareware.
 In addition it takes a long time to get excellent results (but you should buy it, it is really amazing).

+There is another one called [ClickRepair](http://www.clickrepair.net/), it works under JAVA and it is NOT open sourced.
+As a surprise, only Audacity and GNU Wave Cleaner seems to have open sourced the algorithms.

 ## Why a GNU Licence?

 Well, I suppose i'm forced to use it mainly because I would like to take piece of code from